 The Contractor shall provide oversight of the MCO assessment process by performing the following at minimum:

-Oversight of MCO compliance with continuing education and training requirements:
+Oversight of MCO compliance with continuing education and training requirements, and conflict-free assessment process guidelines:

-The Contractor shall track and report to the Agency at an agreed-upon interval the status of all MCO assessors to ensure they meet basic continuing education and training requirements, as listed in Section 1.3.1.5.
+The Contractor shall track and report to the Agency at an agreed-upon interval the status of all MCO assessors to ensure they meet basic continuing education and training requirements, as listed in Section 1.3.1.5; and

+The Contractor shall track and report to the Agency at an agreed-upon interval MCO compliance with conflict-free assessment guidelines.

 MCO CSA Ride Alongs.
 To ensure MCO assessments meet Reliability standards, the Contractor shall: